 If they don’t have that knowledge or experience (for none of us quite know it all), these self-directed folks find that help is just a click away on the internet by googling “how to…”

 However, the most important challenge is in understanding how to design a site layout so that all the pieces of a homestead work together as efficiently as possible and all the resources of the land are used to their full potential.

 If you’re interested in a well-designed homestead, a consultation with a permaculture designer might be right for you.

-Or complete the 72-hour certification with my tips on how to choose a class.
+- Here are my tips on how to choose a course.

 Permaculture designers have completed a 72-hour certification program.
 Although this program is intense, most designers continue with self-study, formal education, internships, and community projects to hone their knowledge before becoming a professional designer.

 Here are three reasons why a permaculture designer can help you bring your homestead vision to life:

 Permaculture designers are trained to read the landscape and assess a property for its full, productive potential.
 An experienced designer will be able to notice opportunities to catch and store resources on the land, such as rainwater flows or fertility.

 He or she will be able to pinpoint connections between desired elements (vegetable garden, herb garden, chicken coop, orchard/food forest, etc.) and situate them in the most efficient layout that will have the greatest effect for the least amount of work.

 Permaculture designers can help you craft your vision into something that is fun, rewarding, and possible.
 There’s nothing worse than having a vision in your head and not having the tools to implement it to its full potential.